Chobham armour: Structure

 Ceramic tiles draw little or no advantage from sloped armour as they lack sufficient toughness to significantly deflect heavy penetrators.
 Indeed, because a single glancing shot could crack many tiles, the placement of the matrix is chosen so as to optimise the chance of a perpendicular hit, a reversal of the previous desired design feature for conventional armour.
 Ceramic armour normally even offers better protection for a given areal density when placed perpendicularly than when placed obliquely, because the cracking propagates along the surface normal of the plate.
 Instead of rounded forms, the turrets of tanks using Chobham armour typically have a slab-sided appearance.

 The backing plate reflects the impact energy back to the ceramic tile in a wider cone.
 This dissipates the energy, limiting the cracking of the ceramic, but also means a more extended area is damaged.
 Spalling caused by the reflected energy can be reduced by a malleable thin graphite layer on the face of the ceramic absorbing the energy without making it strongly rebound again as a metal face plate would.

 Tiles under compression suffer far less from impacts; in their case it can be advantageous to have a metal face plate bringing the tile also under perpendicular compression.
 The confined ceramic tile then reinforces the metal face plate, a reversal of the normal situation.

 A gradual technological development has taken place in ceramic armour: ceramic tiles, in themselves vulnerable to low energy impacts, were first reinforced by gluing them to a backplate; in the nineties their resistance was increased by bringing them under compression on two axes; in the final phase a third compression axis was added to optimise impact resistance.
 To confine the ceramic core several advanced techniques are used, supplementing the traditional machining and welding, including sintering the suspension material around the core; squeeze casting of molten metal around the core and spraying the molten metal onto the ceramic tile.

-The whole is placed within the shell formed by the outer and inner wall of the tank turret or hull, the inner wall being the thicker.